Pioreactor/pioreactor/update_scripts/README.md

 It's very important that update scripts are idempotent.
 Some tips:

- - Use ChatGPT to assist psuedo-check if a script is idempotent, or making suggestions.
+> Use ChatGPT to assist psuedo-check if a script is idempotent, or making suggestions.

 ### bash specific tips
+ - use `|| true` if a command may fail, but you want to continue anyways
+ - use `trap` and `EXIT` semantics (like try / expect) to force some code block to always run.
  - https://arslan.io/2019/07/03/how-to-write-idempotent-bash-scripts/
- - use `|| true` if a command may fail, but you want to continue

 ### SQL specific tips